 - Dalmatian-Style Stuffed Artichokes (Vegan)

 If you try any of these recipes, let me know!
-Would love for you to leave a comment and rating below.
+We’d love for you to leave a comment and rating below.
 If you want to go that extra mile, tag us on Instagram or share your photo of the recipe on Pinterest.
 Don’t want to make it now?
 Pin it for later!

 First up, we have this super creamy (without the cream) silverbeet and potato soup.
 With just a few ingredients that you’ll need on hand, this is perfect for those cosy evenings inside.